 You see cans (or tins if in the UK) are receptacles of many uses, especially since they are metal.
 Water carrying, bowl to eat out of, food storage, or the metal itself could be used for repairs or making something.
 A can has so many uses, if you stop and think about it.
 And interestingly we found very few cans in our bottom garden.

 What was noticeable in our garden was that the rubbish that was obviously very old was not excessive, generally metal and broken beyond repair.
 Dumping rubbish here I would say began around the 1900s, with mostly bent or broken nails.
 Obviously we were getting past the time of blacksmithing when these would have been melted down to be re-used.

 We then enter a time period of ceramics around the mid century.
 Lots of broken bits, obviously no longer useful, but now common enough to be disposable, and whose patterns make them fairly easy to date.
 As we progress through the decades, so does the quantity of related rubbish.
 And the quantity of plastic.

 So you see, rubbish can tell us a lot about the history of a place, its economics in particular.
 And one man’s trash, is another man’s treasure.
 At least in my case, especially when I find something really neat.
+(Some of which makes it into our Shop.)
 The rest, all those broken bits, if not re-usable, will be put in our modern day rubbish bin for collection.

 One of my favourite YouTubers is Mossy Bottom (homesteader in Ireland), and I recently watched his take on his own rubbish pile he has had to deal with, as well as his views.
 So if rubbish (or trash) is your thing, it’s worth a watch: